MAP 673: Design For Interactive Web Mapping

 Modules 04 and 05: Diving Deep into The User Experience, UI Interface Prototyping, and Web Map

 Modules 04 and 05 walk us through a typical web mapping process from start to finish.
-The goal is not to delineate the specific techniques one would always follow for making a web map but rather to think through the data, design, and development processes at a more conceptual level.
+The goal is not to delineate the specific techniques we would always follow for making a web map but rather to think through the data, design, and development processes at a more conceptual level.
 We want to highlight the points when design decisions are made and how to implement them technically when we build our web map.
+We start our final project by sketching mock-ups or wireframes of a desired web map.
+The addendum introduces browser APIs, such as geolocation, which we can use to build maps that respond to a user’s location.

 Course Policies